manaakiwhenua/nzsluc/classification-systems/nzlum/README.md

 Water is a land cover, rather than a land use.
 (If it is considered "land" at all.)
 Certain land uses can only occur on water (e.g. aquaculture); some can occur on either land or water (e.g. oil and gas wells); some only on land (e.g. pastoral farming)—but pieces of such land may include water, e.g. dams, ponds, and lakes.

 ALUM classifies water as a primary class, but notes that this presents some difficulty.
-NZLUMT specifies instead that water is to be recorded as a distinct attribute that can be applied to a geographic unit.
+NZLUM specifies instead that water is to be recorded as a distinct attribute that can be applied to a geographic unit.

 Very often water doesn't occupy the entire geographic unit (i.e. parcel); it should still be discriminated accurately as a sub-parcel-scale feature.
 The exception is if it is very small, in which case it can be ignored rather than attributed to the entire parcel.